Rachel and her binge eating disorder secret

 If you have binge eating disorder please don’t give up, always know that you are not alone, others are suffering in silence just like you.
 Talking about it is hard but the more we talk about this the more help will become available.

-If you would like a framework and support to eat healthily please take a look at our eatnaturally plans
+If you would benefit from a framework of nutritious meals please take a look at our eatnaturally plans*